 - If the two types of activity are different it is likely that you will need to make the space accessible to handicapped individuals.
 Please call us to discuss this.

 - If your activity types are the same and you are making any additions or alterations to the space you should plan on spending an additional amount equal to 20% of your cost to make the space more accessible than it is now.

 - Determine if you need an electrical, mechanical or plumbing permit.

 - If you will be installing electric wiring, adding or subtracting plumbing, or installing any heating, ventilation or other fixed mechanical equipment you may need those permits.
 Changing one light fixture or one sink to another one does not need a permit – adding a fixture where there is not already one does need a permit.

-- An application and information sheet for the Use and Occupancy inspection and requirements is available in our office.
+- An application and information sheet for the Use and Occupancy inspection and requirements are available in our office.
 You should apply early so that your application can go through zoning.
-Once approved by the zoning officer you can begin your tenant fit out and should schedule the Use and Occupancy inspection for after you are ready to open but before you actually do open.
+Once approved by the zoning officer you can begin your tenant fit-out and should schedule the Use and Occupancy inspection for after you are ready to open but before you actually do open.